William Herndon (lawyer): Politics

 Herndon was a much stauncher opponent of slavery than Lincoln and claimed that he helped change Lincoln's views on the subject.
 He felt that President Lincoln acted too slowly to bring an end to slavery.
 Herndon felt that the only way to rid the country of slavery was "through bloody revolution."

-During political campaigns Herndon made strong points that tended to alienate members of the Republican Party and swing voters.
+During political campaigns, Herndon made strong points that tended to alienate members of the Republican Party and swing voters.
 Thus, for the 1860 presidential campaign, Herndon was not involved in direct political activities.
 However, he executed an important task during that campaign by conducting opposition research in the Illinois State Library to be used against Stephen A. Douglas in the 1860 presidential race.
 Finally, when Lincoln balked at voting for himself, Herndon persuaded him to do so.

 Relationship with the Lincoln family

 Through the whole of his partnership and friendship with Lincoln he was never invited to Lincoln's home for dinner due to his contentious relationship with Mary Todd Lincoln.
 He also admitted that his frustration with Lincoln's overly permissive parenting of his two younger sons, Willie and Tad, whom he recalled as undisciplined and disruptive brats in the law offices, caused some harsh words during their partnership.

 His final meeting with Lincoln occurred in 1862 when he visited Washington, D.C.
-Lincoln received him amicably, but he was not invited into the family's private quarters in the White House due to the enmity of Mary Lincoln.
+Lincoln received him amicably, but he was not invited into the family's private quarters in the White House due to the enmity with Mary Lincoln.